 The Rolling Stones, published in 1952, introduced characters that would later be featured in other RAH works.
 Hazel Stone and her twin grandsons Castor and Pollux, along with the twins' parents, engineer Roger Stone and his doctor wife Edith, and their siblings Meade and Lowell, tour the solar system while at the same time transmitting back to Earth scripts for an on-going television serial, "The Scourge of the Spaceways."
 Beginning from their home on the Moon, the Stones travel to Mars, the asteroid belt, and finally outward to Titan, giant moon of Saturn.
 This novel is full of realistically believable scientific speculation about the possibilities of the exploration of our solar system, as well as touches of bright humor.

 Fans of the Star Trek television universe might be able to detect a resemblance between the Martian flat cats in this novel and David Gerrold's "The Trouble with Tribbles."
-RAH credits the genesis of this idea with a turn-of-the-century short story, "Pigs is Pigs," by Ellis Parker Butler, proving that it doesn't matter where an idea comes from, any good writer, whether it is RAH, David Gerrold, or anyone else, can develop it into a meaningful story.
+Gerrold says he was thinking of rabbits in Australia, while RAH credits the genesis of the idea with a turn-of-the-century short story, "Pigs is Pigs," by Ellis Parker Butler, proving that it doesn't matter where an idea comes from, any good writer, whether it is RAH, David Gerrold, or anyone else, can develop it into a meaningful story.
 This novel was published in the U. K. and other countries with the title Space Family Stone, and had been serialized in Boy's Life as "Tramp Space Ship."

 "There were only three hundred years from Plymouth Rock to atomic power; there are still more outhouses

 than flush toilets in the United States...and the ratio will not have changed much on the day when men first

 walk the silent face of the Moon.
 The anomalies of the Power Age are more curious than its wonders."